CAO Italia Novella Cigar Review

 The spice has left about halfway through, which is a shame because I liked it.
 The dark, even chalky, chocolate flavor is now the secondary flavor.
 The main flavor tastes a lot like white wine.
 Even though I’m not a big wine lover, to say the least, I do like the white wine flavor here.

-Three quarters of the way through and the white wine and chocolate flavors are still readily apparent on my palette.
+Three quarters of the way through and the white wine and chocolate flavors are still readily apparent on my palate.
 Some spice notes are trying to creep back in when I retrohale this cigar.
 Still a very full bodied smoke.

 Really enjoyed this cigar.
 I wasn’t expecting much from it after the first one had a horrible draw.
 So I was pleasantly surprised.